-By and large, this minimum order applies to most items readily available from stock and does not apply to special orders, custom manufactured items, or items generally only sold in full 100 foot rolls.
+By and large, this $90.00 minimum order applies to most items readily available from stock.
+It does not apply to special orders, custom manufactured items, or items generally only sold in full 100 foot rolls.
 Given market conditions, availability and other variables, Darby’s minimum order amount is subject to change.

 Aside from the cost of the material, itself, there is a significant amount of labor involved in processing and cutting any type of order.
 Most wire mesh is stocked in full 100 FT rolls, which must be pulled from stock, unrolled, cut to size, packed and prepared for shipment.
 The remaining roll must be repackaged and then placed back into stock.

 The standard lead time on a minimum order is a few days and does not include UPS shipping costs.
 Except in rare instances, minimum orders cannot ship the same day; however, the customer has the option to expedite the shipping method (UPS 2nd Day, UPS Next Day) if necessary.

 Historically, Darby has always had one of the lowest minimum order quantities throughout the industry; as a major industrial supplier, we realize that there were times that many of our customers would run short in a production job.
 We were there to help then, and we continue to today.

 Currently, we do not keep scraps, drop-offs or remnants on the floor.

 Edward J. Darby & Son, Inc. offers credit to qualified businesses, upon approval.
 Our standard payment terms are: ½% 10, Net 30 days.
 To apply for an open account, qualified businesses must submit a Credit Application, which lists three trade references and one bank references.
 A decision on your application will be made as soon as responses from these references are received and normally takes anywhere from 1-5 days.